Data

 covid_cases_4

-The DiD approach includes a before-after comparison for a treatment and control group.
+The DiD approach entails a number of critical choices.
+It includes a before-after comparison for a treatment and control group.
 In our example:

 A